tomas-fryza/vhdl-course/lab2-logic/README.md

 ## Part 4: Implementing to FPGA

+*A constraint is a rule that dictates a placement or timing restriction for the implementation.
+Constraints are not VHDL, and the syntax of constraints files differ between FPGA vendors.*

+*__Physical constraints__ limit the placement of a signal or instance within the FPGA.
+The most common physical constraints are pin assignments.
+They tell the PAR tool to which physical FPGA pins the top-level entity signals shall be mapped.*

+*__Timing constraints__ set boundaries for the propagation time from one logic element to another.
+The most common timing constraint is the clock constraint.
+We need to specify the clock frequency so that the PAR tool knows how much time it has to work with between clock edges.*

 The Nexys A7 board provides sixteen switches and LEDs.
 The switches can be used to provide inputs, and the LEDs can be used as output devices.

 1. See [schematic](https://github.com/tomas-fryza/vhdl-course/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of slide switches and LEDs, ie to which FPGA pins are connected and how.